 GitHub offers a centralized location to synchronize changes with other developers.
 Developers can push their changes to the GitHub server and pull other's changes from it.
 This is the standard form of a Git server, and is offered by both GitHub and AWS CodeCommit.
-GitHub has the advantage over AWS CodeCommit because it can integrate things such as forks, issues, visual change logs, merge requests and integration with third-party services like Travis CI and other Continuous Integration (CI) platforms.
+GitHub has the advantage over AWS CodeCommit because it can integrate things such as forks, issues, visual change logs, merge requests and integration with third-party services like Travis CI, Maven, Jenkins CI and other Continuous Integration (CI) platforms.

 Pairing this with CI services gives developers something AWS CodeCommit does not -- the ability to automate deployments by committing to the repository in a specific branch.
 It also allows developers to automatically test code and show a "build status" on the project page.

 GitHub is free for public repositories and is the primary code repository system for most open source projects.
 For companies looking to host their private repositories on GitHub, it can cost about $25 for up to 10 private repositories.

 Bitbucket might be the tool for the job

 Bitbucket is nearly identical to GitHub, except that it also supports the Mercurial code repository system.
 It started out running its servers entirely on AWS; however, it has since moved off to other providers.
 Bitbucket offers integration with third-party services like CI systems; it is owned by Atlassian, which runs some of the most popular development tools, such as JIRA, Confluence and HipChat.
 As such, it easily integrates with all of those tools, making Bitbucket a strong option for developers working with the Atlassian toolset.